daddydrac/computer-vision-container/README.md

-### Step 4: Run tests to prove container based GPU perf ###
+### Step 5: Run tests to prove container based GPU perf ###

 - Demonstrate GPU vs CPU performance:

-- cd over to /tf/notebooks/tf/apps/gpu_benchmarks and run:
+- Exec into the container if you haven't, and cd over to /tf/notebooks/apps/gpu_benchmarks and run:

 - CPU Perf: